Research & Scholarly Activity

 We consider resident research and scholarly activity to be a particular strength of the Internal Medicine Residency Program at MMC.
 Participation in research, quality improvement, and case presentations at regional and national meetings all provide a critical dimension to physician training, above and beyond patient care experiences.
 These activities also inform patient care for the future, as residents transition to roles as practicing physicians in a variety of clinical settings.
 Many of our residents complete more than one project during their three years with us.

 Our program supports resident scholarly work in a variety of ways.
 Kathleen Fairfield, MD, DrPH, Associate Chief of Medicine for Research and Quality Improvement, is a general internist and epidemiologist who has served as Director of Research and Scholarly Activity for the residency program since 2002.
-She works with residents in a variety of settings, including serving as a clinical preceptor in the Internal Medicine Clinic, leading the Evidence-Based Medicine conference series, and meeting individually with each resident about their scholarly projects.
-Dr. Fairfield helps residents identify a mentor, refine research questions, perform power calculations, navigate IRB requirements, develop intramural research proposals, gather and analyze data, and prepare abstracts, posters, scientific presentations, and manuscripts from their work.
+The residency program also supports a full time Research Navigator to work in conjunction with Dr. Fairfield.
+Together, our research support team helps residents identify a mentor, refine research questions, perform power calculations, navigate IRB requirements, develop intramural research proposals, gather and analyze data, and prepare abstracts, posters, scientific presentations, and manuscripts from their work.

-MMC supports trainee research in a variety of ways.
+MMC supports trainee research in a variety of ways as well.
 A didactic course, Introduction to Clinical and Translational Research, is offered each fall and spring for residents and fellows across the Medical Center.
-This course is free to residents and fellows.
 The Medical Center allocates over $50,000 per year for trainee research grants, which is administered by the Mentored Research Committee (MRC).
-On average, 2-4 internal medicine residents hold active grants from this funding source during any given academic year.
 These grants support data collection, laboratory materials, poster development, and travel to a national or international research meeting to present findings.
 The Department of Medicine and its specialty Divisions include a variety of clinician-researchers who have successfully mentored resident projects year after year.
 This mentorship enriches the residency experience with research and is a testament to the dedication of the faculty.
-Lastly, MMC hosts an annual Research Forum for residents and fellows from around the institution to showcase their research during oral and poster sessions.
+Lastly, MMC hosts the annual Costas Lambrew Research Forum for residents and fellows from around the institution to showcase their research during oral and poster sessions.